engr101staff/engr101matlab/_sources/vectors_in_cpp/main.rst

    cout << "The first state is: " << states.at(states.size() - 1);
    cout << " -- population " << populations.at(states.size() - 1) << endl;

-.. admonition:: note
+.. admonition:: Note

    As we will see in a later chapter, an alternative often used in C++ is to create a **custom data type** that encapsulates both a state's name and population.

 --------------------------------------
-Checking if Any Element Match Criteria
+Checking If Any Element Match Criteria
 --------------------------------------

 Sometimes, you want to check if any element(s) match some criteria.
 For example, you might want to know "are there any zeros?" or "are there any elements greater than 100?".
 Our strategy here is to always frame this as an "any" question, and then use a loop with **early termination** to check for any such element.
 Here is an example that you can use as a template for this pattern: